 IMPORTANT: Vent-free heaters add moisture to the air.
 Although this is beneficial, installing heater in rooms without enough ventilation air may cause mildew to form from too much moisture.
-See Fresh Air for Combustion and Ventilation, pages 4 through 6.
+See Air for Combustion and Ventilation, pages 4 through 6.
+If high humidity is experienced, a dehumidifier may be used to help lower the water vapor content in the air.

-CAUTION: If you install the heater in a home garage
+A CAUTION: If you install the heater in a home garage

-- heater pilot and burner must be at least 18 inches above floor - locate heater where moving vehicle will not hit it
+- heater pilot and burner must be at least 18 inches above floor - · locate heater where moving vehicle will not hit it